girijavaidya/BookStores/README.md

-# BookStores Project
+ BookStores Project

-A simple CRUD-based backend application for managing book records.
-You can list all books, view details, add new books, update existing entries, and delete them.
-Ideal for learning how to handle data and requests using PHP/MySQL or Node.js/MongoDB.
+A full-stack CRUD-based application for managing book records.
+The system allows users to:

+List all books
+ View individual book details
+ Add new books
+ Update existing book entries
+ Delete books
+Built using Node.js + Express.js + MongoDB for the backend and React.js for the frontend UI.
+Ideal for learning data handling, REST APIs, and frontend-backend integration.